About Me

 The principles announced in [Brown] and the obedience of the States to them, according to the command of the Constitution, are indispensable for the protection of the freedoms guaranteed by our fundamental charter for all of us.
 Our constitutional ideal of equal justice under law is thus made a living truth.

-It is one thing for a state to blatantly ignore the Supreme Court (though we was with SB8 that apparently that doesn't mean much at times).
+It is one thing for a state to blatantly ignore the Court (though we were with SB8 apparently that doesn't mean much at times).
 But, the meaning of the Constitution is applied in many ways.

 The rhetorical force given the events is fairly unsurprising.
 As a basic principle, it is open to abuse.